 Some bulky manures are inconvenient to handle, usually smelly and expensive to buy.
 So, will we get better plants, more nutritious vegetables and fruit, and do a better job of conserving soils if we use organic manures instead of relying solely on factory made or ‘artificial’ fertilizers that supply plant foods alone?
 The answer is that bulky organic manures add to the content of organic matter, which plays a vital role in building and maintaining soil fertility.
 Every time you dig, hoe or cultivate a soil you let more air in.
-Then the soil organisms become more active and these break down organic matter, which is their food, and soils often lose their structure and become more difficult to work and soils on sloping ground often erode.
+Then the soil organisms become more active and these break down organic matter, which is their food, and soils often lose their structure and become more difficult to work and soils on the sloping ground often erode.

 When first applied, the fibrous material opens up all soils making them more porous, better aerated and drained.
 Small animals and minute organisms break them down and in so doing produce waste products that bind and cement small particles together to form clusters and in some soils porous crumbs.
 These have large spaces between them that hold moisture yet allow surplus water to run away.
 The minute spaces within the crumbs hold moisture and plant foods available for plant use.
-A soil with a good crumb structure does not fall to paste when rained upon nor
+A soil with a good crumb structure does not fall to paste when rained upon nor does it crush easily when cultivated.

 Humus is one of the end products of decay.
 It absorbs many times its own weight of water and this helps sandy soils to hold moisture better—an effect that is most noticeable in dry periods.
 Close-grained soils, either silts or clays, which tend to pan or are difficult to work, are much improved.
 Garden compost, farmyard manure and most other organic manures also supply substantial amounts of plant foods—nitrogen, phosphates and potash and many others including trace elements.
 But being formed from plant and animal residues they differ from most factory-made fertilizers because their nutrients are not in a form that can be used by plants.
-For example the nitrogen may be part of a complex protein molecule and as such it cannot be absorbed by a growing plant as it stands.
-As the material begins to decay the resident nitrogen in its proteins undergoes chemical change and is eventually converted into ammonium and nitrate forms that may be absorbed by plant roots.
+For example, the nitrogen may be part of a complex protein molecule and as such, it cannot be absorbed by a growing plant as it stands.
+As the material begins to decay the resident nitrogen in its proteins undergoes a chemical change and is eventually converted into ammonium and nitrate forms that may be absorbed by plant roots.
 While these forms of nitrogen are exactly the same, whether they come from an inorganic fertilizer or a manure, they are released at a slow and steady rate over a very much longer period.
 This long-lasting effect is now being imitated in some of the newer synthetic organic fertilizers.

 As ‘natural’ manures are long lasting in effect they are not exhausted as quickly as inorganic fertilizers, and generally leave useful residues for crops that follow.
 This is important to remember when planning vegetable rotations; cauliflowers and many other vegetable crops thrive in soils generously manured with organic manures, while others prefer the residues from a previously well-manured crop—a fact that leads to economy in the use of bulky manures.

 Apart from the incorporation of manures in the soil before planting or during the life of the plant these materials are of great value when used as surface mulches.
 Mulches are like a blanket in retaining moisture.
-Water vapour from the soil surface diffuses very much more slowly through a loose mulch than it does from the bare soil surface.
+Water vapor from the soil surface diffuses very much more slowly through a loose mulch than it does from the bare soil surface.
 A wet bare soil can easily lose 1.5cm (1/2in) of rain in a week, whereas a mulched soil will take about six weeks to lose this amount.

 Mulches usually allow water to penetrate soils more easily, the raindrops trickle slowly through the fibrous material and do not compact the soil as badly as they do when falling on bare soil.
 So mulches are of particular value to silty soils that are subject to surface panning through heavy rain.
 On such soils even a very light mulch will break the force of rain and prevent compaction and, by protecting the surface from exposure to rain, lessen the chance of cracking.